 I can easily turn away

-after I've stood a while and looked towards the house
+after I've stood a while and looked towards your house

 thinking about where you live.